 Cap Rate and NOI Relationship in CRE: A Due Diligence Guide

 At a 7% cap rate, one dollar of annual NOI equals $14.29 in property value.
-Every year you under-bill CAM recoveries, you're leaving that multiplier on the table — not just once, but compounding.
+Every year you under-bill CAM recoveries, you leave that multiplier on the table.
+The cost compounds.

-The cap rate and NOI relationship is the most fundamental equation in CRE investing: Value = NOI ÷ Cap Rate.
+The cap rate and NOI relationship is the most fundamental equation in CRE investing: Value = NOI / Cap Rate.
 Investors spend enormous energy tracking cap rate movements.
-But for operators, the NOI side of the equation is where real value gets built or destroyed — and CAM under-recovery is one of the most systematic ways NOI gets suppressed.
+For operators, the NOI side is where real value gets built or destroyed.
+CAM under-recovery is one of the most systematic ways NOI gets suppressed.

 The Math: Why Every NOI Dollar Multiplies